 The company is at the forefront of product development for the demanding environments of semiconductor processing and its applications engineers work closely with chip manufacturers to develop ceramic end effectors capable of handling large diameter wafers.
-Morgan Technical Ceramics' end effectors are proven to work reliably with 300mm wafers, enabling semiconductor manufacturers to optimise their processes, and they are set to be the component of choice for handling 450mm wafers.
+Morgan Advanced Materials' end effectors are proven to work reliably with 300mm wafers, enabling semiconductor manufacturers to optimise their processes, and they are set to be the component of choice for handling 450mm wafers.

 This is because ceramic features excellent mechanical and chemical properties capable of withstanding the harsh and corrosive environments found in the etching process.
 It has exceptional structural strength and stiffness compared to alternative materials such as aluminium.
 As a result, larger, thinner wafer handlers can be made, which allows wafers to be stacked closer together for greater productivity.
 For example, the company's 99.5% alumina is a strong material that will support the heavier, larger diameter wafers and is only one millimetre at its thinnest part.

 Also, ceramic does not bend like an aluminium equivalent.
 If forced, the alumina ceramic will break, thereby offering the advantage of minimising potential damage caused to the semiconductor equipment and enabling straightforward replacement.